Skip to main content

 1. Use a wired connection.
 Since it is more stable compared to Wi-Fi, you can expect no interruptions during the stream and consequently better quality of live video.

-2. Go with multistreaming services, like Restream.
+2. Go with a multistreaming service, like Restream.
 It allows broadcasting to multiple platforms simultaneously and relieves your system by carrying part of the load.

 FAQs